Line-up for Oct. 30th-Nov. 2nd, 2020 Online

 with Yasha S. Wagner

 Dedicated to the vision of inner world peace, Yasha is an MC, polymath, and founder of Worldchangers Organization 501(c)3 and its Eight Limbs initiatives — which include HeartFire Festival, Trismegistus Academy, and the HauxHouse Land-Based Community Center.
-As a student of the Universal Initiatic College and an initiate of both the Inayati-Maimuni Order and the Intertribal Altar, Yasha leads ceremonial rites of passage and interprets dreams.
+As an apprentice of the the Inayati-Maimuni Order, Universal Initiatic College, and the Intertribal Altar — Yasha leads ceremonial rites of passage and interprets dreams.
 He has also been traditionally trained and authorized to facilitate T’ai Chi, Breathwork, Zikr, and meditation.
 Having studied World Wisdom Traditions at Naropa University, Yasha is now completing his PhD in Jungian Psychology at Pacifica Graduate Institute.
+Born to ex-Soviet dissidents from the Jewish intelligentsia, he produces a wide range of multilingual creative work.
 Since his earliest childhood memories, Yasha has been traveling all over the world, while actively receiving and sharing interspiritual practices and initiatic traditions.

 Learn More: lucidlifecare.com